TOURIST INFORMATION CENTER

 While visiting Manti City & the Sanpete Valley, there are many activities and places of interest to be enjoyed by the entire family.
 The Sanpete area offers some of Utah’s best opportunities for outdoor recreation such as fishing, hunting, camping and ATV riding.
 Visit Sanpete county’s tourism web site at Sanpete.com

-For interesting things to do before the Pageant, the Historic Manti City Hall, 191 North Main St. is open 3-8 pm Friday & Saturday, 9-5 pm Monday through Thursday.
+To find interesting things to do before the Pageant, the Historic Manti City Hall, 191 North Main St. is open 3-8 pm Friday & Saturday, 9-5 pm Monday through Thursday.
 The building is also the Tourist Information Center to answer your questions about the Pageant, where to eat or stay and places to go for fun and sightseeing.
+Call 435-835-2401 for more information.

 Famous Sanpete BBQ Turkey Dinners